qdrant/landing_page/qdrant-landing/content/documentation/tutorials/student-rag-haystack-red-hat-openshift-hc.md

 ![Structure of the search pipeline](/documentation/tutorials/student-rag-haystack-red-hat-openshift-hc/search_pipeline.png)

-## Deploying the application
+## Deployment

-The pipelines are now ready, and we can export them to YAML files.
-These files might be used by Hayhooks to run the pipelines as HTTP endpoints.
-Setting up the services is pretty straightforward, as we just need to provide the paths to the YAML files and the environment variables.
-Actually, the indexing pipeline might be run inside your ETL tool, but search should be definitely exposed as an HTTP endpoint.
+The pipelines are now ready, and we can export them to YAML.
+Hayhooks will use these files to run the pipelines as HTTP endpoints.
+To do this, specify both file paths and your environment variables.

+> Note: The indexing pipeline might be run inside your ETL tool, but search should be definitely exposed as an HTTP endpoint.

 Let's run it on the local machine:

 ```shell
 pip install hayhooks